 \subsection{Inclusion of Entropy}

-An error observed with the initial QUBO formulation is that it rewarded extreme minimization to a few points of interest at the expense of other points of interest.
-This has been combated by changing the distance minimization in $H_{a}$ to a distance entropy minimization.
-The motivation for this idea stems from information entropy, where is given by
+An error observed with the initial QUBO formulation is that it rewarded extreme minimization to a few POI at the expense of other POI.
+This has been combated by changing the distance minimization in $H_{1}$ to a distance entropy minimization.
+The motivation for this idea stems from information entropy given by

 where $X$ is a discrete distribution, $H(X)$ is the entropy of the distribution and $P(X)$ is the probability distribution of the variable $X$.